-Foley earned the Master of Music and Doctor of Musical Arts degrees in wind performance from the University of Michigan where he studied saxophone with the legendary Donald Sinta and oboe with Arno Mariotti, former principal oboe of the Detroit Symphony.
+Brad Foley earned the Master of Music and Doctor of Musical Arts degrees in performance from the University of Michigan where he studied saxophone with the legendary Donald Sinta and oboe with Arno Mariotti, former principal oboe of the Detroit Symphony.
 He earned the Bachelor of Arts degree with honors from Ball State University in music education where he studied with the American pioneer of the concert saxophone, Cecil Leeson.

 Foley has performed across the United States and Canada in numerous settings as a soloist, chamber and orchestral musician playing the saxophone and oboe.
-Past editor of the Saxophone Symposium and an elected officer of the North American Saxophone Alliance, he has also performed with the Virginia Symphony, the Indianapolis Symphonic Band, the New Carolina Sinfonia, the East Texas Symphony, and the Longview (Texas) Symphony, and the Indianapolis Symphonic Band.
+Past editor of the Saxophone Symposium and treasurer of the North American Saxophone Alliance, he has performed with the Eugene Symphony, Oregon Bach Festival Orchestra, the Eugene Symphonic Band, the Virginia Symphony, the New Carolina Sinfonia, the East Texas Symphony, the Longview (Texas) Symphony, and the Indianapolis Symphonic Band.
 He has presented and performed at meetings of the National Association of College Wind and Percussion Instructors as well as the North American Saxophone Alliance and the North Carolina Music Educators Association.

 Foley served as dean of the University of Oregon School of Music and Dance from September 2002 – June 2018.
 In fall of 2018, he returned to teaching and performing full time as well as directing the UO’s prestigious ChamberMusic@Beall concert series.